Circumcision: Anglophonic adoption (1855–1918)

-Interwar Period and World War II (1918-1945)
+Interwar period and World War II (1918–1945)

-During the interwar period, medical organizations and doctors in mainland Europe experimented with the idea of introducing routine circumcision for prophylactic reasons as well, in lieu of the-then ongoing developments in the Anglophonic world.
-In France, the medical profession went so far as to recommended universal routine circumcision.
+During the interwar period, medical organizations and doctors in mainland Europe experimented with the idea of routine circumcision for prophylactic reasons as well, alongside developments in the Anglophonic world.
+In France, the medical profession went so far as to recommend universal routine circumcision.
 However, prevalence in France and mainland Europe remained low.
 There is a lack of consensus in the academic literature on why this occurred.

-Yosha & Bolnick & Koyle (2012) have suggested that a factor in its Anglophonic adoption and dismissal in mainland Europe relate to attitudes towards Judaism and Jewish practices.
-While many of these Anglophonic polities would not considered tolerant by modern standards: the United Kingdom had Benjamin Disraeli—a Jew—as Prime Minister; Jews in the United States were a prominent and generally well-respected part of American life; while in Australia "the racial issues of the time involved primarily Aborigines and Chinese immigration, and Jews were essentially below the radar."
+Yosha & Bolnick & Koyle (2012) have suggested that a factor in its Anglophonic adoption and dismissal in mainland Europe relates to attitudes towards Judaism and Jewish practices.
+While many of these Anglophonic polities would not be considered tolerant by modern standards: the United Kingdom had Benjamin Disraeli—a Jew—as Prime Minister; Jews in the United States were prominent and generally well-respected; while in Australia "the racial issues of the time involved primarily Aborigines and Chinese immigration, and Jews were essentially below the radar".
 They argue that once "a substantial proportion of the male population [was] circumcised, the idea that it [was] a Jewish practice [became] no longer relevant.
 In Britain this was aided by the fact that circumcision was well known to be as much a practice of the nobility as a Jewish religious rite, so that the racial-religious nexus was broken."
 These factors were absent in continental Europe.

 Rates in the Anglophonic world began to sharply diverge after 1945.

 Mid-20th century (1945–1985)

 After the end of World War II, Britain implemented a National Health Service.
-Douglas Gairdner's 1949 article "The Fate of the Foreskin" argued that the evidence available at that time showed that the risks outweighed the known benefits, leading to a significant reduction in circumcision incidence within the United Kingdom.
+Douglas Gairdner's 1949 article "The Fate of the Foreskin" argued that the evidence showed that the risks outweighed the benefits, leading to a significant reduction in circumcision incidence within the United Kingdom.

-In contrast to Gairdner, the influential American pediatrician Benjamin Spock argued in favor of circumcision in his work The Common Sense Book of Baby and Child Care.
-This led to rates in the United States significantly rising.
+In contrast to Gairdner, American pediatrician Benjamin Spock argued in favor of circumcision in his popular The Common Sense Book of Baby and Child Care which led to rates in the United States significantly rising.
 In the 1970s, national medical associations in Australia and Canada issued recommendations against routine infant circumcision, leading to drops in the rates of both of those countries.
-The United States made similar statements in the 1970s, but stopped short of recommending against it.
+The United States made similar statements in the 1970s but stopped short of recommending against it.